Main Office

 If police suspect that you are driving under the influence of either drugs or alcohol or both, you will be arrested on suspicion of OUI.
 If you have a passenger in the car at the time of your arrest that is under the age of 21, you will face additional penalties.
 You will need an experienced OUI defense attorney.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

 Table of Contents

 If you are accused of DUI in Maine and a minor is present in the car, you could also be charged with child endangerment.
-Not only does a child endangerment conviction mean more penalties, it can also cause you problems in the future in child custody cases.
+Not only does a child endangerment conviction likely mean more penalties, it can also cause you problems in the future in child custody cases.

 • First or Second Offense: These are Class D offenses, with penalties of minimum fines of $600 for a first offense and $700 for a second.
 The fine will increase if a chemical sobriety test was refused.
 You will also face a license suspension of 90 days for a first offense and 3 years for a second offense.
 In addition, you will be sentenced to at least 48 hours of jail time for a first OUI offense if a passenger under 21 was present.
 A second offense will also land you 7 days in jail and alcohol or drug treatment.

-Contact an OUI Child Endangerment Defense Lawyer in Maine
+Contact our OUI Lawyers in Maine

 There will be an immediate court-ordered driver’s license suspension for 90 days, but this will increase if there was a child in the car.
 If you have more questions regarding this offense, please do not hesitate to get in touch with our office.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

-Blog Posts
+Blog Articles

 REQUEST A CONSULTATION